coreyleelarson/ado-azure-cra/README.md

 - Select your newly created subscription and resource group from the dropdowns, enter a unique name for your service connection, select the checkbox to "Grant access permissions to all pipelines", and click "Save".

+### Assign Storage Account Permissions to Service Principal

+- Navigate to "Service Connections" in your Azure DevOps Project Settings.

+- Select your newly created service connection, and click "Manage Service Principal".

+- Copy the "Display Name" to your clipboard and navigate to your previously created Storage Account.

+- In the left navigation, click "Access Control (IAM)"

+- Click "+ Add" and "Add role assignment"

+- Select "Storage Blob Data Contributor" and click "Next"

+- Ensure "User, Group, or service principal" is selected and click "+ Select Members"

+- Paste your service principal display name in the input, select the service principal, and click "Select".

+- Click "Review + Assign" to assign the permission.

 ### Setup Azure Build Pipeline

-- In Azure DevOps, navigate to "Pipelines" and click "New Pipeline".
+- In Azure DevOps, navigate to "Pipelines" -> "Pipelines" in the left navigation, and click "New Pipeline".

 - Connect your repo from Azure Repos, Github, etc.

-- Copy and paste this sample **azure-pipelines.yml** file:
+- Copy and paste the following sample **azure-pipelines.yml** file.
+This should kick off a build.
+If it does not, go ahead and run one.

 ```
 # Node.js with React